120 Yale Law Journal 1368 (2011) (with James P. Holdcroft)

 Date of Authorship for this Version

 Macey, Jonathan R. and Holdcroft, James P., "Failure Is an Option: An Ersatz-Antitrust Approach to Financial Regulation" (2011).
 Faculty Scholarship Series.
-Paper 3874.
+3874.